-I want to show straight men and gay men alike that self-care and grooming isn’t mutually exclusive with, like, femininity or masculinity.
+I want to show straight men and gay men alike that self-care and grooming aren’t mutually exclusive with, like, femininity or masculinity.

 ~ Jonathan Van Ness

 We have been born and bred to believe that we have distinct roles and responsibilities.
-We have been conditioned with the expectation, for ourselves and from others, to conduct ourselves in a certain manner.
-If we are biologically male, we are meant to behave “like men”.
+We have been condition with the expectation, for ourselves and from others, to conduct ourselves in a certain manner.
+If we are biologically male, we are mean to behave “like men”.
 To act more feminine is to lower our role and standard to a weaker and lesser “sex”.
-Conversely, it is accepted practice that women act and dress more like men—but only to the point where they are not in direct competition with men.
+Conversely, it is accepting a practice that women act and dress more like men—but only to the point where they are not in direct competition with men.
 What these generalized examples convey is that we are all victims of long-developed gender standards and roles.
-Luckily, those “defined” gender roles are slowly blurring and unravelling, allowing for anyone to pursue whatever vocation, career and lifestyle they deem best for themselves.
+Luckily, those “defined” gender roles are slowly blurring and unraveling, allowing for anyone to pursue whatever vocation, career, and lifestyle they deem best for themselves.
 It is a slowly-moving train, but it is moving.

 Do not be limited in your belief of who you truly are.
-Do not be a mindless and easily-led cow through the metal chutes to the slaughter, believing that we can only live our lives in one specific and homogenized manner.
+And not be a mindless and easily-led cow through the metal chutes to the slaughter.
+Believing that we can only live our lives in one specific and homogenized manner.
 Do not be so critical of the supposed missteps of our own intolerances or assume failings.
-What makes us “us” is the amalgam of emotion and intellect from our minds, hearts, and souls—all wrapped up in a sturdy—but, moldable—shell transparent enough to allow us to radiant out our best selves to the world.
+What makes us “us” is the amalgam of emotion.
+And intellect from our minds, hearts, and souls—all wrapped up in a sturdy—but, moldable—shell transparent enough to allow us to radiant out our best selves to the world.